Master's Degree Programme in Information and Communication Technology: Smart Systems

 - Communication Technology

-- Other relevant fields of studies where sufficient knowledge of electronic and embedded systems is achieved
+- Other relevant fields of studies where sufficient knowledge of embedded systems and programming is achieved

 In addition to the education and language certificates you should include certificates of any relevant work experience into your application.